metacraft-labs/DendrETH/beacon-light-client/circom/README.md

 You can download it from this repository <https://github.com/iden3/snarkjs#7-prepare-phase-2>
 And place it in `circuits/build` folder

-Than you can just enter the `scripts/light_client` to build the light client circuit.
+Then you can just enter the `scripts/light_client` to build the light client circuit.

 ```
 ./build_proof.sh